uf-icbr-bioinformatics/ngssim/README.md

 In paired-end mode, the program simulates the insert size using the average size specified with -i and a standard deviation specified with -is.

-Quality scores are simulated using an exponential decay model where average quality scores range from the value set with -qs (at the first base) to the value set with -qs (at the last base), and a standard deviation ranging from 1 to the value set with -qv (at the last base).
+Quality scores are simulated using an exponential decay model where mean quality scores range from the value set with -qs (at the first base) to the value set with -qs (at the last base), and the standard deviation ranges from 1 to the value set with -qv (at the last base).
+For example, using default parameters, the last base in a read will have a quality score generated from a normal distribution with mean 30 and standard deviation 10.
 Bases are subject to random change according to the simulated quality scores.
-For example, a bases with a quality score of 20 has a 0.01 probability of being changed.
+For example, a base with a quality score of 20 has a 0.01 probability of being changed.

 If -s is used, the program inserts the specified number of SNPs in the reference